Aquilegia coerulea: Description

-The five petals have very long tapered spurs, ranging from 25 to 72 millimeters in length, though usually longer than 34 mm.
-The blades of the petals are 13–28 mm long by 5–14 mm wide.
+The five petals have very long tapered spurs, ranging from 2.5 to 7.2 centimeters in length, though usually longer than 3.4 cm.
+The spurs are almost straight, but curve outwards slightly and end in a small knob at the tip.
+The blades of the petals are 1.3–2.8 cm long by 0.5–1.4 cm wide.
 Petals are most often white to cream in color at the front with the spurs having the same range of colors as the sepals.
 The flowers are scented and produce more volatile molecules during the day than in the evening.